faucetsdn/udmi/docs/site_model.md

 ## `devices/`

 The `devices` directory contains a set of descriptions for individual devices in the system.
-Each device directory name corresponds to the Cloud IoT Core device entry and represents the cananoical name for the device.
+Each device directory name corresponds to the Cloud IoT Core device entry and represents the canonical name for the device.
 Inside of this directory will be various bits and pieces of information used by different tools for managing the devices.